bwhaley/ssmsh/README.md

 #
-pssh is an interactive shell for the AWS EC2 Parameter Store.
+pssh is an interactive shell for the EC2 Parameter Store.

 ## Installation